spring2go/geekstore/README.md

 mvn spring-boot:run
 ```

 Or run it in Intellij IDE, the main driver class is **GeekStoreApplication**.
-It will use embedded H2 Db by default.
+It will use embedded H2 DB by default.

 Then you can play the Store Admin & Shop API via the `GraphQL Playground`：